bjuraga/ExpandARM/README.md

 # Planned features (roadmap):
 - Option to save nested templates to filesystem while expanding the parent
+- Option to set the expanded file name
 - Support for https:// links

 # Not supported or planned features